htcondor/htcondor/docs/version-history/stable-release-series-88.rst

   Schedd Restart Report.
   :jira:`190`

-- Fixed a bug that can crash the *condor_schedd* if a DAG is quickly released and then removed.
+- Fixed a bug that in rare cases can crash the *condor_schedd* if a DAG is quickly released and then removed.
   :jira:`309`

 Version 8.8.12